polygonboutique/Xreal/xreal/README.txt

 COMPILING ON GNU/LINUX
 ======================

-Make sure you have OpenAL headers and libraries and the X Direct Graphics Access and X Video Mode extensions headers for your X11 or if using the SDL backend the SDL headers and libraries.
+Make sure you have OpenAL headers and libraries and the SDL libraries and headers.

 Compile XreaL for x86 processers:
 	>scons arch=linux-i386